- Category: Renewables

 In February 2014, SSE appointed Highland civil engineering firm RJ McLeod as its principal contractor for the main construction works at Strathy North wind farm which are now underway.
 The main access track through the site together with the spur roads out to each of the turbine locations and associated hard-standing areas are complete.

 In May this year we started work on the turbine bases and this involves excavating the foundations and building the steel lattice framework part of the base which will then be poured with concrete.
-There are 33 bases to build and they are scheduled to be complete during the Autumn this year.
+There are 33 bases to build and they are scheduled to be completed by the end of 2014.

 The on-site substation which will initially receive the power from the site and release it onto the grid is gradually being developed, and cabling works to lay the connections out to each of the turbine bases are underway.